USB to GameCube Adapter¶

 On the KB2040, bridge the solder pads on the underside next to the USB-C port to enable full USB host power.
 Without the bridge, attached controllers may not get enough current to enumerate or run rumble.
 Pi Pico and RP2040-Zero have this routed by default and need no jumper.

 For Bluetooth controllers, none of these boards have an onboard radio — plug a compatible USB BT dongle into the host port (use a USB hub if you also need a wired controller alongside).
+If you only want Bluetooth controllers, the Pico W build below is simpler.

 Reference Builds¶